d-two/hassio-addons/README.md

 # OSCam
 Oscam is an Open Source Conditional Access Module software used for descrambling DVB transmissions using smart cards.
 It's both a server and a client.

+# ps3netsrv
+ps3netsrv is a server application used to stream content from a remote server to the PS3.